-- You enroll in Kaiser Permanente's High Option, - · You enroll in Senior Advantage for Federal Members, and - The FEHB subscriber completes an additional application for enrollment in Senior Advantage 2.
+- You enroll in Kaiser Permanente's High Option or Standard Option, - You live in our Medicare Advantage Service area, - · You enroll in Senior Advantage for Federal Members, and - The FEHB subscriber completes an additional application for enrollment in Senior Advantage 2.

 Reimbursement will begin on the first of the month following receipt of your additional application for enrollment in Senior Advantage 2 and verification of your Medicare Part B enrollment.
 During a calendar year, you may enroll in Senior Advantage 2 only once.
 If the FEHB subscriber enrolls in Senior Advantage 2, each family member who enrolls in Senior Advantage for Federal Members is required to participate in Senior Advantage 2.
 If, for any reason, you do not meet the enrollment requirements for Senior Advantage 2, you will no longer be eligible to participate in the program.
-Your reimbursements will end and your regular FEHB High Option benefits will resume.
+Your reimbursements will end and your regular FEHB High Option or Standard Option benefits will resume.
 You may be required to repay any reimbursement paid to you in error.